Chris Westry

 Chris Westry (born July 10, 1997) is an American football cornerback.
 He played college football at the University of Kentucky.

-Early years
+Early life

 Westry attended Oakleaf High School.
 As a senior, he had 34 tackles, one interception, 12 passes defended and two blocked kicked field goal attempts.

 College career

 Westry accepted a football scholarship from the University of Kentucky.
 As a true freshman, he started all 12 games at cornerback.
 He tallied 36 tackles (1.5 for a loss), 2 interceptions, 8 passes defensed (led the team), one sack and one quarterback hurry.
 He received All-SEC freshman honors.

 As a sophomore, he appeared in all 13 games as a backup at cornerback, making one interception and 2 passes defensed.
 He had 7 tackles against Mississippi State University.

 As a junior, he appeared in all 13 games with 8 starts, recording 34 tackles and 2 passes defensed.
 He had 5 tackles against Mississippi State University and the University of Louisville.

 As a senior, he appeared in all 13 games, posting 21 tackles, one sack and 2 passes defensed.
 He made 5 tackles against the University of Georgia.

 He finished his college career, after playing in all 51 games with 34 starts, while registering 134 tackles (3.5 for loss), 3 interceptions, 2 sacks, 15 passes defensed, one forced fumble and one fumble recovery.